recordingpreservation/nrpf-website/_pages/contact.md

 ## Subscribe

-We share essays, podcast episodes, and occasional news via our Substack letter.
-Add your name to the list!
+We share essays, podcast episodes, and occasional news via our email list.
+Add your name to get updates from NRPF!

 {% include subscribe-form-emailocto %}